All Jolly Fellows that Follow the Plough: Synopsis

-Early Versions
+Early versions

 Broadsides and early printed versions

 There are 11 broadside versions of this song in the Bodleian Broadside Collection, with an earliest possible date of 1813.
 Most lack the first verse quoted above.
 The Roud Broadside Index lists 20 publishers from all over England and one from Scotland who printed the song.

 A text of the song is included with other songs sung by members of the National Agricultural Labourers' Union in a contemporary book about industrial agitation in 1874.

-Versions Collected from Traditional Singers
+Versions collected from traditional singers

 This song was well known and loved in rural areas from the early nineteenth to the end of the twentieth century, and features in many if not all collections of English folk songs.
 There are around one hundred versions collected in England that are listed in the Roud Folk Song Index, with examples collected from 27 counties from Cornwall to Cumbria.
 The main areas missing are Kent, the East Midlands and the North East.
 Four versions were collected from Scotland.